Measure AI Traffic in Webflow: Free and Paid Tools

 4. Google Analytics 4 – the "AI Assistant" channel

-Since May 13, 2026, GA4 automatically recognizes sessions from ChatGPT, Gemini, and Claude and displays them under Reports → Acquisition → Traffic Acquisition as their own "AI Assistant" channel.
-For Perplexity, Copilot, and other sources, it's worth creating a separate channel group under Admin → Property Settings → Data Display → Channel Groups, with a regex filter for known AI domains.
-Important limitation: Clicks from Google's own AI Overviews continue to be categorized under "Organic Search," not "AI Assistant" – and a significant portion of sessions arrive without a referrer and remain hidden under "Direct."
-GA4 thus provides a lower bound, not a complete picture – but at least one that is based on real visitor numbers rather than estimated mentions.
+Since May 13, 2026, GA4 has automatically recognized sessions from ChatGPT, Gemini, and Claude and displays them under Reports → Acquisition → Traffic acquisition as a dedicated "AI Assistant" channel.
+For Perplexity, Copilot, and other sources, it is worth creating a custom channel group under Admin → Property settings → Data display → Channel groups, using a regex filter for the known AI domains.
+An important limitation: Clicks from Google's own AI Overviews continue to be categorized under "Organic Search," not "AI Assistant"—and a noticeable portion of sessions arrive without a referrer and remain hidden under "Direct."
+GA4 therefore provides a lower bound rather than a complete picture, but at least one based on actual visitor numbers rather than estimated mentions.

 Ahrefs Brand Radar

-Ahrefs is a powerhouse among SEO tools, offering its own AI visibility tracking with Brand Radar across six AI platforms (including Google AI Overviews, ChatGPT, Perplexity, Gemini, Copilot).
-It shows mentions, citations, impressions, and "AI Share of Voice."
-Pricing: $199 USD/month per AI index or $699 USD/month for the six-platform bundle, in addition to the Ahrefs basic plan starting at $129 USD/month.
-This is particularly worthwhile for teams already using Ahrefs for traditional SEO and who want to see AI visibility data directly alongside backlink and keyword data – for everyone else, the entry price is a high barrier.
-It's also important to note: no click data – Brand Radar answers "Am I mentioned?", not "Who clicked?".
+Ahrefs is a giant among SEO tools and offers its own AI visibility tracking via Brand Radar, covering six AI platforms (including Google AI Overviews, ChatGPT, Perplexity, Gemini, and Copilot).
+It displays mentions, citations, impressions, and "AI Share of Voice."
+Pricing: 199 USD/month per AI index or 699 USD/month for the six-platform bundle, in addition to the Ahrefs base plan starting at 129 USD/month.
+This is particularly worthwhile for teams already using Ahrefs for traditional SEO who want to see AI visibility data directly alongside backlink and keyword data—for everyone else, the entry price is a high hurdle.
+Again, there is no click data—Brand Radar answers "Am I being mentioned?" rather than "Who clicked?".

 AEO Copilot

 AEO Copilot was developed by Sofian Bettayeb , a talented friend of the author.
-It's a smaller, specialized tool for AI search visibility tracking that starts at $0/month and costs around $34/month for the first paid plan – making it significantly more accessible than Ahrefs Brand Radar.
-The noticeable advantage: new adjustments and features are implemented remarkably quickly, as the team is small and close to user feedback.
-For websites that don't yet need a large Ahrefs license or specifically want to cover only the AI visibility component, it's a pragmatic addition – however, compare data coverage with your own requirements before purchasing.
+It is a smaller, specialized tool for AI search visibility tracking that starts at $0/month, with the first paid plan at around $34/month—making it significantly more accessible than Ahrefs Brand Radar.
+A noticeable advantage is that new adjustments and features are implemented remarkably quickly, as the team is small and stays close to user feedback.
+For websites that do not yet need a large Ahrefs license or want to focus specifically on the AI visibility component, it is a pragmatic addition—though you should still verify data coverage against your requirements before purchasing.

 Webflow AEO (Enterprise)

-For those who already build their website with Webflow, Webflow AEO offers a native option directly integrated into the platform – without a separate tool and without additional tracking setup.
-It includes Prompt Insights (how often your brand is mentioned in AI responses), LLM bot tracking (which AI crawlers visit the website), and its own analysis for AI-referenced traffic directly in Webflow Analyze, supplemented by AI agents that directly implement optimization suggestions.
-The catch: Webflow AEO requires at least a Team or Enterprise Platform plan with the Workspace AI toggle activated – for full AEO analytics, including LLM bot insights, the Enterprise Analyze add-on is also required.
-For most smaller and medium-sized Webflow websites, this remains out of reach price-wise.
-However, for those already on a higher Webflow plan, this is the only solution that brings AEO data and classic on-site analytics together seamlessly in a single dashboard.
+If you already build your website with Webflow, Webflow AEO offers a native option integrated directly into the platform—no separate tool or additional tracking setup required.
+It includes Prompt Insights (how often your brand is mentioned in AI responses), LLM bot tracking (which AI crawlers visit your site), and a dedicated analysis for AI-referred traffic directly in Webflow Analyze, supplemented by AI agents that implement optimization suggestions automatically.
+The catch: Webflow AEO requires at least a Team or Enterprise platform plan with the Workspace AI toggle enabled—and for full AEO analytics including LLM bot insights, the Enterprise Analyze add-on is also required.
+For most small and medium-sized Webflow websites, this remains out of reach price-wise.
+However, for those already on a higher Webflow plan, it is the only solution that combines AEO data and traditional on-site analytics into a single dashboard without system fragmentation.

 What to do with this data?

-Whether it's a GA4 regex evaluation or a paid tool: the numbers are only as useful as the actions that follow from them.
-First and foremost, keep content up-to-date – AI systems demonstrably prefer fresh, well-maintained content, and a visible update date on each page is not only a trust signal for readers but also an indication for AI crawlers that a re-crawl is worthwhile.
-It is equally important to consciously view citations and clicks separately, rather than mixing them into a single metric: An increase in mentions without an increase in GA4 traffic is not a failure, but usually an indication that content is cited but not linked or not formulated to be clickable enough – here it's worth looking at your own definition sentence structure and FAQ formulations.
+Whether using GA4 regex analysis or a paid tool, the numbers are only as useful as the actions that follow.
+The top priority is keeping content up to date—AI systems demonstrably prefer fresh, well-maintained content, and a visible update date on every page is not just a trust signal for readers, but also a hint to AI crawlers that a re-crawl is worthwhile.
+It is equally important to view citations and clicks separately rather than blending them into a single metric: an increase in mentions without an increase in GA4 traffic is not a failure, but usually an indication that content is being cited but not linked or is not formulated in a way that encourages clicks—this is where it pays to look at your definition structure and FAQ phrasing.

 Conclusion